 You can find jazz all over New Orleans but not quite like this.
 Dew Drop Dance and Social Hall in Mandeville was built in the same year jazz started, 1895.
 The building remains in its original state, except for some unauthorized paint and stenciling from the prop crew for the movie Pretty Baby.
 If your New Orleans visit coincides with one of the six seasonal Dew Drop shows, GO!

 While in Mandeville, visit Fontainebleau State Park, Sunset Point, and The Candy Bank.
-Mandeville restaurants include Liz’s Where Y’at Diner, Rip’s On the Lake, The Lakehouse, and Mandeville Seafood Market and Eatery.
+The best Mandeville restaurants include Liz’s Where Y’at Diner, Rip’s On the Lake, The Lakehouse, and Mandeville Seafood Market and Eatery.

 — Louisiana Northshore Day Trip to Covington LA